 Students who learn computational thinking and the skills to take advantage of programs such as MATLAB can take control of their data, explore models, and output results with a complete understanding of what happened.
 While most students do not become programmers, it is important for them to understand how computation and modeling contribute to scientific problem solving.
 With a little understanding and groundwork, a non-programmer can know enough to ask probing questions about programming output.
 Educators can ensure the development of these skills by exposing students to computation and programming through focused, scaffolded, and contextualized assignments that allow them to explore problems and the tools scientists use to solve them.

-2015 Workshop: Hello Earth!
+Introducing Students to ComputationFrederik Simons (Princeton University) presented his approach to introducing students to MATLAB at the 2015 Workshop: Hello Earth!
 A grounded introduction to MATLAB.
 Simons focuses on building programming skills and uses many engaged pedagogies including teaching with data and incorporating research-like experiences.
 His methods launch students into utilizing many MATLAB features and thinking like an expert.

 Download a PDF of the presentation (Acrobat (PDF) 3.7MB Oct19 15)